 What if using the discussion tickets takes up too much time in my ESL classes?

-I usually find after a few days or so that I don’t really need to use the tickets anymore.
+After a few days or so, I usually find that I don’t really need to use the tickets anymore.
 The discussions in ESL classes become more well-rounded once students have learned how to take turns.
-Occasionally I’ll pass them out again to reinforce the behaviors I want or because new students have joined the class and sometimes there are one or two students who need them, but not the whole class.
+Occasionally I’ll pass them out again to reinforce the behaviors I want or because new students have joined the class, and sometimes there are one or two students who need them, but not the whole class.

 How can I differentiate according to my students’ needs?